Patient education: Influenza symptoms and treatment (Beyond the Basics)

 The best antiviral medicine depends upon the type of influenza virus, if the virus could be resistant, and some individual factors.
 A doctor or nurse should make this decision.
 (See "Prevention of seasonal influenza with antiviral drugs in adults" and "Treatment of seasonal influenza in adults" and "Seasonal influenza in children: Prevention and treatment with antiviral drugs" and "Treatment and prevention of pandemic H1N1 influenza ('swine influenza')".)

 Side effects — Zanamivir and oseltamivir can cause mild side effects, including nausea and vomiting; zanamivir, which is inhaled, can cause difficulty breathing in some cases.
 Diarrhea is the most common side effect of peramivir.
 Most people are able to continue the medicine despite the side effects.

 Antibiotics — Antibiotics are NOT useful for treating viral illnesses such as influenza.
-Antibiotics should only used if there is a bacterial complication of the flu such as bacterial pneumonia, ear infection, or sinusitis.
+Antibiotics should only be used if there is a bacterial complication of the flu such as bacterial pneumonia, ear infection, or sinusitis.
 Antibiotics can cause side effects and lead to development of antibiotic resistance.

 Complementary and alternative treatments — There are a wide variety of herbal, homeopathic, and other complementary and alternative treatments that are marketed for influenza.
 Unfortunately, there have been few well-designed studies to evaluate their efficacy and safety.

 Treatments to prevent influenza are discussed separately.
-(See "Patient information: Influenza prevention (Beyond the Basics)".)
+(See "Patient education: Influenza prevention (Beyond the Basics)".)

 SWINE H1N1 FLU